MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 - [Names And Colours](#names-and-colours)
 - [Weapon Switching](#weapon-switching)

-It is best to first make a mini practice game before converting your single player game, or creating your ideal brand new multiplayer.
+It is best to first make a mini practice game before converting your single-player game or creating your ideal brand new multiplayer.

-The Pre-made Mirage examples are great for using as reference, it is recommend to use them regarding connection setup, with ports and firewalls.
-This can be a huge topic that changes from person to person, and is not covered in this guide, here we will use localHost (multiple games on same PC).
+The Pre-made Mirage examples are great for using as reference, it is recommended to use them regarding connection setup, with ports and firewalls.
+This can be a huge topic that changes from person to person and is not covered in this guide, here we will use localHost (multiple games on the same PC).
 To achieve this, let's first create a new blank project on Unity Hub, after the editor opened up, we can move forward.

 ## Installation

-Before everything, to install Mirage we need to add a new package manager into our project.
-To do this, we can go into `Edit menu` then `Project Settings`.
+Before everything, to install Mirage we need to add a new package manager repository to our project.
+To do this, we can go into `Edit menu` and then `Project Settings`.
 This will open a new Editor Window with multiple tabs.
 The one we are looking for is `Package Manager`, so click there.
 Once you click there, you should add a new Package Manager, so complete the fields as we show next and click apply